Organic & natural farming

 Why organic farming?

 Only few percent of the yearly tea production in Japan today is grown organically.
-Instead, the majority of Japanese teas is cultivated using conventional methods which include widespread use agro-chemicals and artificially produced nutrients.
+Instead, the majority of Japanese teas is cultivated using conventional methods which include widespread use of agro-chemicals and artificially produced nutrients.

-Therefore, all our teas are grown in accordance with basic principles of organic agriculture focusing on cultivation methods in harmony with nature and the local environment – without any use of pesticides, herbicides, or artificial fertilisers.
+Therefore, all our teas are grown in accordance with basic principles of organic agriculture focusing on cultivation methods in harmony with nature and the local environment – without any use of pesticides, herbicides, or artificial fertilizers.

 By refraining from using artificially produced nutrients, the tea tree has a better opportunity to grow in accordance with its own innate rhythm in a stress-free, natural environment.
 The absence of pesticides provides space for the flora and fauna of the local area and ensures that the tea production supports and is part of – rather than causing damages to – the local ecosystem.